 OUTDOOR ACTIVITIES IN IGUASSU NATIONAL PARK

-People that really like adrenaline rushes must try the tours below.
-All the equipment is provided.
+People that like adrenaline rushes must try the tours below.
+All the equipment is included.

 FACILITIES INSIDE THE PARK

 They started to build the tower in 1957 and is 60 meters high.
 It was, refurbished in 2001.
 There are two lifts (elevators), helping people to reach the top.
 Besides the tower, there are stairs in case people prefer walking to the top.